Swapping out the HomePage

 def content

 para "It's your Lucky day!
-See a fortune, and share the luck.", class: "lead mb-4"
+See a fortune, and share the luck.", class: "tagline"

 end